GerHobbelt/mupdf/docs/Notes/mudraw-png-performance-report.md

 16432 -rw-r--r-- 1 Ger 197121 40001644 Jun 13 13:48 page.0010.muraw
 ```

-which takes 25% more disk space than *no compression* PNG, *probably* because we dump the raw C `struct`ures directly to disk, with some header info for each chunk, without any regard for disk space savings.
+which takes 25% more disk space than *no compression* PNG, *probably* because we dump the raw C `struct`-ures directly to disk, with some header info for each chunk, without any regard for disk space savings.

-Remarkable though is the time this takes: while it's taking up a *lot* of disk space per file, there's some obvious gains we should look into as the time this takes (which I/O to the same fast SSD as before) is less than *any* of the PNG modes: the quick conclusion there would be that we apparently have some significant costs in the PNG format itself -- or more probably in the unmultiplying and related work done on the image data in the PNG output driver in MuPDF?
+Remarkable though is the time this takes: while it's taking up a *lot* of disk space per file, there's some obvious gains we should look into as the time this takes (which is I/O to the same fast SSD as before) is less than *any* of the PNG modes: the quick conclusion there would be that we apparently have some significant costs in the PNG format itself -- or more probably in the unmultiplying and related work done on the image data in the PNG output driver in MuPDF?

 Next up would be running this again **without any disk I/O cost at all** for the output: write this to `/dev/null`: